 She knew she’d see him before Saturday.
 He surely knew that tomorrow was Friday.
-Bob had certainly been acting odd lately and she wondered if it was his age showing.
+Bob had been acting odd, and she wondered if it was his age showing.

 Friday evening Samantha took a smooth sip of chardonnay while watching the entrance to the conference room because Jordan hadn’t shown herself.
-When Marcel Levin sauntered in and locked eyes with her she spun quickly to focus on the large plate glass window trusting she wouldn’t turn and fling her wine glass at the back of his head.
-She imagined the patterns of blood, like a great abstract painting with all its dark and light vivid sharp shapes dripping down the glass for all to witness.
+When Marcel Levin sauntered in and locked eyes with her, she spun to focus on the large plate-glass window trusting she wouldn’t turn and fling her wineglass at the back of his head.
+She imagined the patterns of blood, like a great abstract painting with all its dark and bright vivid sharp shapes dripping down the glass for all to witness.

-Without Jordan’s or Martin Rothschild’s protection, she felt like an easy target, exactly what she’d meant to avoid this evening.
+Without Jordan’s or Martin Rothschild’s protection, she felt like an easy target which she’d meant to avoid this evening.

-Samantha turned cautiously toward the massive mahogany conference table laden with fine wines and cheeses.
-It was the very image of undeniable abundance dealt those living and working in the wealthiest shopping district in the world.
+Samantha turned toward the massive mahogany conference table laden with fine wines and cheeses, the very image of undeniable abundance dealt those living and working in the wealthiest shopping district in the world.
 The usual attorneys, paralegals, and various personnel were assembling in flocks of animated conversation.

 She turned to look down once more, imagining her lowly used Toyota merging with the luxury automobiles limping along below.
 But as Dennis had reminded her, this was the springtime of new male blood that she usually greeted with great anticipation.
-Friday evening is supposed to be Samantha’s time to feel the silence rush over her before the onslaught of a mass of bodies surrounded her.
+Friday evening was Samantha’s time to feel the silence rush over her before the onslaught of a mass of bodies surrounded her.

-After the incident with Levin, she’d felt shy of men, and had been fearful suddenly of losing her cushy job and ending up on the streets.
+After Levin, she’d felt shy of men, and had been fearful of losing her cushy job and ending up on the streets.
 Or worse, scandal.
-She was visibly nervous because Jordan hadn’t arrived, and so gathered her things and retreated to the safety of her apartment.
+She was nervous because Jordan hadn’t arrived, and so gathered her things and retreated to the safety of her apartment.

 Samantha was circling her desk when Mr. Rothschild appeared.